microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/intune-onboarding-conceptual.md

-# Enroll devices for management in Intune
+---title: "Enroll devices for management in Intune"description: " (BYOD) enrollment lets users enroll their personal phones, tablets, or PCs.
+Corporate-owned device (COD) enrollment enables management scenarios like remote wipe, shared devices, or user affinity for a device."---# Enroll devices for management in Intune

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.